GUGUDALI/GG-S-FPS-Booster/README.md

 Just start the program as administrator and enjoy your game.

 WARNING!!!
-do not close the program while writing anything other than waiting for cs2 on the screen You need to close cs2 firts
+do not close the program while writing anything other than waiting for cs2 on the screen.
+You need to close cs2 firts